 b) the use of the plural shall include the singular and the use of the singular shall include the plural;

-c) where the words include(s), including or in particular are used, they are deemed to have the words without limitation following them.
-Where the context permits, the words other and otherwise are illustrative and shall not limit the sense of the words preceding them;
+c) where the context permits, the words other and otherwise are illustrative and shall not limit the sense of the words preceding them;

-e) references to any statutory provision includes a reference to that statute or statutory provision a from time to time amended, extended or re-enacted.
+e) references to any statutory provision includes a reference to that statute or statutory provision as from time to time amended, extended or re-enacted.

 2 APPLICABILITY OF TERMS AND CONDITIONS